-Sign up for our newsletter to stay up to date.
+Sign up for our newsletter to stay up to date here.

 Media/Sponsorship Inquiries can be directed to email@example.com.

-Andrea Yoch, President of Andrea Yoch & Co. is an experienced Marketing professional specializing in small business, media, sports and entertainment.
-With a diverse range of skills, including events, media relations, social media and digital, Andrea knows what it takes to make any project successful.
-As Vice-President Business Development at Minnesota United, Andrea was part of the team that was awarded the MLS expansion franchise after building up the NASL team.
+Andrea Yoch, President of Andrea Yoch & Co., is an experienced Marketing professional specializing in small business, media, sports and entertainment.
+With a diverse range of skills including events, media relations, social media and digital marketing, Andrea knows what it takes to make any project successful.
+As Vice-President of Business Development at Minnesota United, Andrea was part of the team that was awarded the MLS expansion franchise after building up the NASL team.
 She has also led a wide range of events for different organizations including the International Champions Cup and WICC, two Minnesota Super Bowls, Twin Cities Summer Jam, Gray Duck Spirits, and Cultivated CBD.
 Andrea serves on the board for ACES, an organization committed to closing the achievement gap in Minnesota.
 Proud mother of Ryan and Ben, Andrea has logged many hours on soccer fields.
 She and her husband Steve currently live in St. Paul.

 With over 10 years of experience, Elisa Vicuña is currently a Forensic Services Manager for KPMG, but soccer has always been a part of her life and still is to this day.
 Her passion for building stronger communities and soccer has led her to be involved in various different community reinvestment activities, such as serving on the Board of Directors as President for ALPFA Twin Cities, teaching bilingual yoga for HCMC, and being a volunteer soccer coach.
-Embodying what it means to help build up community bonds in order to help them thrive.
-Elisa believes that investing in communities, be it through service or financially, is the best investment one can make.
+Embodying what it means to help build up community bonds in order to help them thrive, Elisa believes that investing in communities, be it through service or financially, is the best investment one can make.